-Welcome to a beginner’s guide to Bookstagram, where I break down what a Bookstagram is, how to start a Bookstagram, how to get more followers, Bookstagram names, photo ideas, lightroom presets, story templates, props and more!
+Welcome to a beginner’s guide to Bookstagram, where I break down what a Bookstagram is, how to start a Bookstagram, how to get more followers, Bookstagram name ideas, post ideas, lightroom presets, story templates, props and more!

 This beginner’s guide to Bookstagram is best for those new to Bookstagram and/or looking to boost their Bookstagram.